-Thursday the 16th I came down with an annoying chest cold.
-By Friday afternoon (yes – St. Patty’s Day) my voice was already starting to fade.
+Thursday March 16, 2017 I came down with an annoying chest cold.
+By Friday afternoon (St. Patty’s Day) my voice was already starting to fade.
 Eventually I spent a week not speaking (known as “vocal rest” to theatre folk).

 I’d done 24 hours of silence before – with 22 other people also practicing silence at the same time.